Gerolf Annemans

-Political career
+Early political career

 Youth and initial career

-Annemans read law at the University of Antwerp (UA) and graduated in 1982.
+Annemans studied law at the University of Antwerp (UA) and graduated in 1982.
 He held a seat on the council of the university's law faculty and the UA governing and executive boards.
 He was also the chief editor of the UA-newspaper and presidium member of Sofia, the guild of the Antwerp law students.
-During his academic studies from 1980–1981, Annemans was head of the editorial staff of the students' magazine Tegenstroom, the club publication of the Katholiek Vlaams Hoogstudentenverbond (Flemish Catholic Students' Society, KVHV) society.
+During his academic studies from 1980 to 1981, Annemans was head of the editorial staff of the students' magazine Tegenstroom, the club publication of the Katholiek Vlaams Hoogstudentenverbond (Flemish Catholic Students' Society, KVHV) society.
 After graduating he also contributed to several columns in the pro-Flemish conservative weekly newspaper 't Pallieterke.
 Annemans was briefly promoted to a chief editing position at 't Pallieterke but eventually opted for a career in politics.

 Vlaams Blok / Vlaams Belang

 In 1985, Gerolf Annemans became a public activist of the Vlaams Blok (renamed Vlaams Belang on 14 November 2004), as he was offered the place of first substitute on the electoral list for the Belgian federal parliament in the constituency of Antwerp.
-From 1987 onwards, he had a seat in that assembly, and thus is the longest established Vlaams Belang MP.
+From 1987 onwards, he had a seat in that assembly, and thus was the longest established Vlaams Belang MP.
 Until 2013, he chaired the Vlaams Belang group.
-On his watch the party grew from a two-headed group to Belgium's third largest political faction, counting 18 members (after the 2003 Belgian federal election).
+On his watch the party grew from a two member group to Belgium's third largest political faction, counting 18 members (after the 2003 Belgian federal election).
 Furthermore, Annemans is a longstanding member of the city council of Antwerp, a prominent on the Vlaams Belang party board and former director of the Vlaams Belang political research department.

 A quarter-century of parliamentary opposition

-In his parliamentary work and speeches, he often mentions what he calls "the Belgian disease" (the inability of Flemings and Walloons yet to rule together efficiently).
-The cordon sanitaire (the unwritten agreement among all other parties not to work together with Vlaams Belang, irrespective of the number of its elected representatives) is viewed by Annemans as a problem that concerns Flanders in its entirety, because it has been imposed on Flemish politics by an alliance of Francophone parties and their Flemish left-wing collaborators.
-Still, he believes this instrument of threat and coercion will never bring Vlaams Belang to its knees.
-Annemans has always disputed the argument that a vote for Vlaams Belang, therefore, is pointless.
-The role he reserves for his party is that of a consistent, influential opposition party, able to adjust administration when necessary.
-In this way, the party may also function as an alternative to the moderate Flemish-regionalist N-VA, which, in his view, got entirely absorbed by Belgian power politics.
+In his parliamentary work and speeches, Annemans often mentions "the Belgian disease" (the inability of Flemings and Walloons yet to rule together efficiently).
+The cordon sanitaire (the unwritten agreement among all other parties not to work together with Vlaams Belang, irrespective of the number of its elected representatives) is viewed by Annemans as a problem that concerns Flanders in its entirety, due to his belief that it has been imposed on Flemish politics by an alliance of Francophone parties and their Flemish left-wing collaborators.
+Annemans view the party as an alternative to the moderate Flemish-regionalist N-VA, which, in his view, got entirely absorbed by Belgian power politics.
 Recently, Annemans did not only present himself as a member of the Flemish Movement, but also as a true republican.
 In doing so, he advocates thorough social reform through Flemish independence, as well as through a far-reaching transformation of the EU on the basis of the sovereignty principle.